WilmerU7899/github-tutorial/README.md

 `git status`  -  A command that lets you see what files have been edited since the last commit.
 The ide will show you the color green if edits have been added ready to commit.
 On the other hand, if you haven't added the edits to the stage it will show up in red.

-`git add`  -  adds any changes made in file to the stage to be committed.
+`git add`  -  Adds any changes made in file to the stage to be committed.
 * This command could be used in various ways.
 You could choose what you want to add to the stage and what you don't want to add in the stage.
-    * `git add <file.ext>`  -  add a specefic file(s) to the stage to be committed (saved)
+    * `git add <file.ext>`  -  Add a specefic file(s) to the stage to be committed (saved)
     * `git add .`  -  adds all files that have changes in them

-`git commit -m "specific/short message`  -  take a ‘snapshot’ of the files on the stage.
+`git commit -m "specific/short message`  -  Take a ‘snapshot’ of the files on the stage.
 In other words this is like a save feature.
 The message should be present-tense and describe what was modified in this snapshot.
+Use it after you added the file(s) to the stage

 > If you ever want to see the different commands youve done in the pasts the followingg two commands will help you.

 `git diff`  -  It check what changes made between the two last commits.

 `git log` -  Allows you to see your past commits
 * Press Q to quit

 #### Pushing and Pulling
 > Once you want to push your commits from your local repo to your remote repo or vice versa the following commands will work.
 Keep in mind in other to use `git push` you will have to do some extra steps before putting it in use .
 Under these 3 commands, there will be instructions on how to begin using `git push`

 `git push` -  Sends any changes from local repo “up” to the remote repo
 * Should be used constantly after each commit to have a back up of it

 ###### Push